vinothdinakar/tic-tac-toe/README.md

 The clients close the connection to the server after the game is over.
 The clients can connect again to play another game.

-bi-directional sockets are used for the connection between the client and server. npm libraries socket.io, socket.io-client are used.